pandaant/libecalc/README.md

     1, 			// number of random players to check against board, 		// the boardcards
     dead, 		// list of deadcards
-    NB_SAMPLES);// number of samples to use. the higher the better
+    NB_SAMPLES	// number of samples to use. the higher the better );

 // res stores the percentage of win,tie and loss in a vector for each hand cout << "pwin: " << res[0].pwin_tie() << endl; // 0.85204